 - Makes 4 to 6 servings.

+Two tablespoons of coconut palm sugar seemed just right to me while I was eating these mashed potatoes while still hot, but the next day the flavors had melded/intensified and the mashed potatoes seemed much sweeter.
+So if you're making this recipe to have leftovers or you don't regularly use much sweetener, you might want to use the lesser amount of coconut palm sugar.
 Jefferson Adams recommended using oven-baked sweet potatoes for the best color and texture.
-I’m not doing much baking at the moment so I can’t say if that will provide better results.
-I’ll have to give that method a try when cooler weather arrives, but for now sweet potatoes that are boiled or baked in the microwave work just fine for me.
+I’m not doing much baking at the moment so I can't say if that will provide better results.
+I'll have to give that method a try when cooler weather arrives, but for now sweet potatoes that are boiled or baked in the microwave work just fine for me.